infracost/infracost-orb/README.md

 ### `BITBUCKET_TOKEN`

-**Optional** BitBucket "username:password" used to post comments (e.g. "myusername:my_app_password"), the password needs to have `repository` scope so it can post comments.
-Using a [BitBucket App password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) is recommended.
+**Optional** Bitbucket "username:password" used to post comments (e.g. "myusername:my_app_password"), the password needs to have Read scope on "Repositories" and "Pull Requests" so it can post comments.
+Using a [Bitbucket App password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) is recommended.

+### `BITBUCKET_API_URL`

+**Optional** Bitbucket API URL, defaults to https://api.bitbucket.org.

 ## Usage